Skip Navigation

 Prerequisite: B+ or higher in English 10

-Optional Fees: $150 for 3 semester hours of college credit
+Optional Fees: $225 for 3 semester hours of college credit

-This is a college level course designed to give students multiple opportunities to read and analyze a variety of texts, all the while attempting to deepen their understanding of rhetorical knowledge and the "science" of language.
+This is a college-level course designed to give students multiple opportunities to read and analyze a variety of texts, all the while attempting to deepen their understanding of rhetorical knowledge and the "science" of language.
 Throughout the year, our efforts to determine what a given text might “mean” are paired with an equal emphasis on determining how that text manages to produce that meaning in language.
 Because these readings are intended to inform the students’ own growth as writers, students are encouraged to learn to read with a writer’s eye.[1]
 Most readings are chosen to supplement their study of United States history to enrich cross-curricular connections.
 Students will primarily read non-fiction text from a breadth of authors, time periods, and backgrounds.
 These readings will include speeches, historical documents, diaries, memoirs, court decisions, essays, editorials, cartoons, advertisements (from various media), and films.

-The course takes a process oriented approach to the instruction of writing, and students are presented with a variety of strategies for generating, drafting, and revising their formal essays.
+The course takes a process-oriented approach to the instruction of writing, and students are presented with a variety of strategies for generating, drafting, and revising their formal essays.
 Students will apply various strategies as implemented by the authors of our texts while writing in various modes for different audiences and purposes.

 This course operates at a college level and students will be held to those expectations.
 Additionally, students are expected to prepare for the AP English Language and Composition Exam, though it is not required that they ultimately take it.
 There is an additional fee paid to GFU for college credit.

-English 12 - Contemporary Issues and Literature
+English 12 - Contemporary Literature

 Credit: 1.0